w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Mortal and Immortal Extrinsics

+Transactions are usually irreversible once confirmed and added to the blockchain, an immutable ledger of all transactions.
+This feature ensures network integrity by preventing [double-spending](https://en.wikipedia.org/wiki/Double-spending).
+However, it also means users must exercise caution, as sending funds to the wrong address or wrong amount cannot be rectified unless the recipient cooperates.
+The permanence of transactions highlights the importance of careful verification before sending funds on a blockchain network.

 Extrinsics can be mortal (i.e. valid within a defined block interval) or immortal (i.e. always valid).
 By default and for security reasons, all extrinsics will be mortal, but always checking before signing is a good practice.
 This will avoid the chance of being a victim of a replay attack